Lewis Central girls meet a wall in Burke for first loss

-After scoring a combined 28 goals in their first four games while holding four teams scoreless, Lewis Central was on the other end of a shutout as they lost a battle to Omaha Burke 1-0.
+After scoring a combined 28 goals in their first four games while holding four teams scoreless, Lewis Central was on the other end of a shutout as they lost a battle to Omaha Burke 1-0 in Burke’s tournament at Tranquility Park in Omaha.

 A goal in the 15th minute was the lone score of the game as the host Bulldogs handed the Titans their first defeat of the season despite Lewis Central firing 19 shots on goal.
 L.C. head coach Chris Von Mende said he had to give kudos to a stellar goalkeeping performance, saying he can’t be upset with how the Titans played.